|

 — |

 Leadership describes how successfully individuals stay on target and make good choices.
-It is about how well they deal with difficulties under pressure, especially during times of uncertainty and stress.
-This is also about how confidently they take decisive action, and modify decisions when needed.
+It is about how well they deal with difficulties under pressure, especially during uncertainty and stress.
+This is also about how confidently they take conclusive action and modify decisions when needed.

 |